 - Turn options into concrete actions with deadlines and accountability partners.

-7. WOOP Method Template: Preparing Your Mind for Success
+7. WOOP Method Template: Prepare Your Mind for Success

 WOOP stands for Wish, Outcome, Obstacle, Plan.
-Research shows that mental contrasting with implementation intentions, the core of WOOP, increases the likelihood of achieving goals by making plans for real obstacles and linking them to if-then responses3.
+Research on mental contrasting and implementation intentions, the core of WOOP, shows this approach strengthens the link between goals and concrete actions, improving follow-through in many settings6.

 Example: Wish: start a side business.
 Outcome: financial freedom and fulfillment.
 Obstacle: procrastination.
 Plan: “If I feel overwhelmed, then I will work for 25 minutes.”